Skip to Main Content

 Consumer Issues

 The Federal Trade Commission (FTC) provides consumer advice on identifying many forms of potential fraud, including how to prevent identify theft and protect your personal information and identity online; and how to recognize scams, avoid them if duped, and how to report and recover on them.
-The FTC encourages you to report when you are a victim of fraud
+The FTC encourages you to file a report when you are a victim of fraud.

 The National Consumer Law Center (NCLC) has created a number of guides and resources that help consumers understand their rights as consumers.
-The guides cover topics such as auto finance and sales (car loans), consumer credit reporting, debt and bankruptcy, and fraud and robocalls.
-NCLC provides links to help you find an attorney or report fraud
+The guides cover topics such as car loans, consumer credit reporting, debt and bankruptcy, and fraud, and robocalls.

 Legal resources: